 How does this benefit the patient?

 Patients benefit from a much smaller surgical incision, usually only 1 1/2 centimeters, which leads to less pain and a shorter recovery time.
-Most common patient benefits include:
+The benefits are the same as laparoscopic surgery and when compared to open traditional surgery, the most common patient benefits include:

 - Significantly less pain during recovery